Kunena/Documentations/pages/10.troubleshooting/08.improving-performance/docs.en.md

 #### PHP

 Most of the CPU usage on your server is spent inside Apache processes that run the PHP interpreter (or Joomla).
 There are ways to make PHP more efficient in both CPU and memory usage.

+##### Keep PHP updated

+Try to always use the latest possible stable PHP version as they often improve both stability and performance.
+But whenever new PHP version gets released, it may be better to wait all the Joomla extensions to have enough time to fix the deprecated code.

 ##### Use PHP opcode compiler

 Caching compiled PHP scripts can save you a lot of time and server load.
-PHP extensions exists to make this easy for you; look for PHP cache solutions like APC, eAccelerator and xCache.
-These will cache PHP scripts in their compiled state so the same script will not have to be executed repeatedly for each client.

-**Tip:** If you experience random white screens or your Apache server starts to die, you're hitting bugs in your PHP opcode compiler.
-If this happens to you, it may be safer to turn off PHP opcode caching (you can still keep using it in your Joomla cache).}}
+PHP offers opcache module, which should always be installed in your server.

+Additionally PHP has APCu module, which allows you to cache Joomla data into memory instead of using files.
+This may also speed up your site as cache can be read from memory and not from disk.

 ##### Optimise your memory limit

-While both Joomla and Kunena recommends you to use **memory_limit=64M**, try to minimise the value to save some resources and avoid memory leaks from wasting your memory.
+While Kunena recommends you to use **memory_limit=128M**, in memory limited servers you may want to minimise the value to save some resources and to prevent any memory leaks from wasting your memory.
 You can see the amount of used memory in each page by enabling Joomla Debug Mode.

 Lowering the value is possible if you have minimised the number of the modules and plugins on your site.
 Just remember that integrating Kunena with other components and uploading large images also costs some memory, so be careful not to set the limit too low.
 If memory runs out, the page fails to load and you end up having either a blank page or an error message.